Esri/vitruvio/doc/usage.md

 Now convert all imported initial shapes to Vitruvio Actors:

 1. Select the *DatasmithSceneActor* (this is the root Actor of the Datasmith scene)
-2. Right click and choose **Select** &rarr; **Select All Viable Initial Shapes in Hierarchy**.
+2. Right click and choose **Select All Viable Initial Shapes in Hierarchy**.
 This will select all child Actors which are viable initial shapes (meaning all Actors which either have a valid *StaticMeshComponent* or *SplineComponent* attached).

 <img src="img/select_vitruvio_actors.jpg" width="400">